Shopify Structured Data: Why and How to Add It To Your Store

 Let’s start with the basics.
 These three types of data are needed on all Shopify product pages:

-• Product (describes the product).
+• Product (describes the product)

-• Offer (describes product variants).
+• Offer (describes commercial product details)

 Product schema